 3.2 If Company utilizes the services of a third-party technical provider or third-party processor (“TPP”), Company shall remain responsible for the use or possession of the Services by such TPP and for ensuring that such TPP complies with the terms of this Addendum and the Agreement, as applicable.
 Company shall remain responsible to Xactus and Xactus’ third-party licensors for the actions of such TPP including, but not limited to, its use or misuse of the Services (the information contained therein or derived therefrom).
 Upon Xactus’ request, Company shall provide Xactus with the identify of all TPPs.

 4. Fees.
 Xactus reserves the right to revise or modify the fees charged for the Services at any time during the term of this Addendum upon notice to Company.
-All fees shall be due and payable by Company to Xactus in accordance with the terms of the Agreement.
+All fees shall be due and payable by Company to Xactus in accordance with the terms of the Agreement, which Express Portfolio Review TU Pricing Schedule is attached hereto as Exhibit B and incorporated herein.

 5. Term.
 Except as otherwise provided herein, this Addendum shall be effective as of the Addendum Effective Date continue in force until terminated by either party upon ten (10) days prior written notice mailed or delivered to the office of the other party.
 Xactus may terminate this Addendum without prior notice to Company if Xactus receives instruction from its third-party provider directing Xactus to suspend or terminate the Services.